 Exercise, eat well and maintain a good work-life balance: It's not the first time you've heard these tips for a healthy life.
 But how many of you are taking the time to put these tips into practice in your busy lives?
 If you're feeling stressed out, you're not alone.
 The good news is that help is often close by.

 Living in a culture with a seemingly endless list of demands, working long hours, commuting over extended distances and juggling responsibilities can generate high stress levels.
 Prolonged periods of high stress levels can create the risk of many forms of physical and psychological illness.
 Research shows that prolonged exposure to stress is linked to high blood pressure, hardening of the arteries, obesity and the development of type 2 diabetes, as well as anxiety and depression.

 In recent years, research by Ipsos Reid for the Sun Life Canadian Health Index has shown that a high risk for chronic stress and burnout is a reality for many Canadians in one or more of five key areas: personal, emotional, health, professional and financial.
 Those employed full-time are at the highest risk for chronic stress, and within that group, those in their prime working years, aged 35-44, are at an even greater risk.
-The survey also shows that almost 50% of working Canadians in this age group are not regularly getting the average seven to eight hours of sleep recommended for most adults by Mental Health Canada.
+The survey also shows that almost 50% of working Canadians in this age group are not regularly getting the average seven to eight hours of sleep recommended for most adults by the Centers for Disease Control and Prevention.

 Employees and employers working together

 With so many Canadian employees experiencing stress, employers have good reasons to make a difference by focusing on the positive aspects of prevention.
 And employees are looking to their employers for help: The Sun Life Canadian Health Index found over 60% of Canadians think their employers have a responsibility when it comes to their health.